omergamliel3/flutter-WhatsAppClone/README.md

 The main goal is to build readble, maintainable, testable, and high-quality flutter app using mvvm design pattern from the stacked package developed by [FilledStacks](https://www.filledstacks.com/).

-You can learn of to use and implements the architecture here: https://www.youtube.com/playlist?list=PLdTodMosi-BwM4XkagNwe4KADOMWQS5X-
+You can learn of to use and implement the architecture here: https://www.youtube.com/playlist?list=PLdTodMosi-BwM4XkagNwe4KADOMWQS5X-

 View layer (UI), viewmodel layer (business logic), and model layer (services, repos) are all seperated from each other.
 The view layer can only talks to the viewmodel.
 The model layer can only talks to the viewmodel layer.
 The viewmodel layer is the bridge between the layers, and can talks both view layer and model layer.